rzubala/mongodb-training/README.md

 # Basic commands

 `show dbs` show databases\
-`use flights` swith to database flights
+`use flights` swith to database flights\
+`show collections` show database collections

 To get rid of your data, you can simply load the database you want to get rid of (`use databaseName`) and then execute `db.dropDatabase()`.
 Similarly, you could get rid of a single collection in a database via `db.myCollection.drop()`.